jesshohohoho/learnyloopy/UserGuide.md

 ### ***🕵️ Find a Tutor***

 - Click the `Learn With Tutor` button located at the middle-bottom.
-- Fill in your personal information and preferences at the popup window.
+- Fill in your personal information and preferences at the pop-up window.

 ![Figure_guidedlearning4](UserGuide_Fig/guidedlearning4.png)